Surprisingly, yes. It turns out unemployed people can indeed apply and qualify for payday loans.

-Though unemployment might have left you in a desperate situation, the truth is that borrowing money without means to repay it will only make your financial situation worse.
+Though unemployment might have left you in a desperate situation, the truth is that borrowing money without the means to repay it will only worsen your financial situation.

-Payday loans in particular have a reputation for leaving borrowers overwhelmed with debt.
-So much so that half of all outstanding payday loans today happen to be part of a debt cycle that runs for at least 10 payday lending cycles.
+Payday loans, in particular, have a reputation for overwhelming borrowers with debt.
+So much so that half of all outstanding payday loans today are part of a debt cycle that runs for at least 10 payday lending cycles.

 The best approach is to avoid the loans altogether.
-Instead, try to set a reasonable budget based on the income you’re receiving while unemployed.
+Instead, try to set a reasonable budget based on your income while unemployed.
 It might seem challenging, but at least it won’t put you neck-deep into a debt trap.

-Payday lenders target underbanked, low-income, and minority groups, so it’s no surprise that most borrowers are unable to pay off their payday loans on time.
+Payday lenders target underbanked, low-income, and minority groups, so it’s no surprise that most borrowers cannot pay off their payday loans on time.
 If you fail to pay your loan, you may have to take out a second payday loan to cover the first, which means you’ll have to pay higher interest and fees.

 The lender may also try to automatically withdraw the payment from your account, resulting in transaction and overdraft charges.